Frontex: 20202021 OLAF Raid & EU Ombudsman Investigation

+In 2020, the European Parliament refused to approve the Agency's budget because of dissatisfaction with its management.
+The responsible committee cited sexual harassment within the Agency, and notably the suicide of a staff member, "related to alleged practices of sexual harassment"; in total, 17 cases of sexual harassment in the agency were reported in 2020, of which 15 were closed without follow-up.

-According to the UK's Financial Times, on 12 January 2021, the EU's "embattled border and coastguard agency", was ridiculed for tweeting a 77-second short film celebrating its new uniforms on the same day that the bloc's anti-fraud office, OLAF, confirmed it would investigate the agency.
+According to the UK's Financial Times, on 12 January 2021, the EU's "embattled border and coastguard agency" was ridiculed for tweeting a 77-second short film celebrating its new uniforms on the same day that the bloc's anti-fraud office, OLAF, confirmed it would investigate the agency.

 Covering up migrant pushback in Greece

-In 2020, ships of Frontex were complicit in so-called illegal "pushbacks" of migrants attempting to reach mainland Europe via Greek waters.
-In such pushbacks, which is illegal under international law, migrants already in European waters are sent back to areas outside the borders of the European Union.
+In 2020, ships of Frontex were complicit in illegal so-called "pushbacks" of migrants attempting to reach mainland Europe via Greek waters.
+In such pushbacks, illegal under international law, migrants already in European waters are sent back to areas outside the borders of the European Union.

 Frontex's involvement in these illegal practices follows from an analysis of open source sources, leaked documents, imagery and conversations with both migrants and Frontex staff conducted by a journalistic research collective involving Bellingcat and Der Spiegel, among others.

-2021 "Hiring Chaos" and the Frontex “Potemkin Corps”
+2021 "Hiring Chaos" and the Frontex "Potemkin Corps"

 In early 2021, reports emerged in the media of serious recruitment and HR issues at Frontex.
-At least one report spoke of a “comically incompetent” HR department at the agency.
+At least one report spoke of a "comically incompetent" HR department at the agency.
 Reported problems included first-person accounts of offers for the Standing Corps being made and then withdrawn the following day; recruits being brought to Poland for training only to be told they had failed a medical test the previous month and then abandoned; inadequate provisions made for COVID protection during training; and nonexistent communication with new staff about key practical issues.

-These issues, combined with the fact that the Standing Corps cannot be armed under current regulations because the agency's new 2019 mandate did not include the necessary legal basis under which it can acquire, register, store and transport firearms, have led some to refer to the Standing Corps internally as a “Potemkin Corps”, i.e. something for show only.
+These issues, combined with the fact that the Standing Corps cannot be armed under current regulations because the agency's new 2019 mandate did not include the necessary legal basis under which it can acquire, register, store and transport firearms, have led some to refer to the Standing Corps internally as a "Potemkin Corps", i.e. something for show only.

 In June 2021, former FRONTEX deputy director Gil Arias Fernández criticised the agency's recruitment process, stating that it had no safeguards in place to prevent infiltration by far-right extremists.